TRAP33ZOID/SQL-Ecommerce-Data-Analysis/cleaning_data.md

 Queries:
-1)    A)
+1)A)

     ALTER TABLE all_sessions
     DROP COLUMN productRefundAmount,
     DROP COLUMN searchKeyword,
     DROP COLUMN itemRevenue,
     DROP COLUMN itemQuantity;

 B)

     UPDATE all_sessions
     SET city = NULL
     WHERE city = '(not set)' OR city = 'not available in demo dataset';

     UPDATE all_sessions
     SET country = NULL
     WHERE country = '(not set)' OR country = 'not available in demo dataset';

     -- Repeated for other columns with placeholder values C)

     UPDATE all_sessions
     SET city = 'Unknown'
     WHERE city IS NULL;

     UPDATE all_sessions
     SET v2ProductCategory = 'Not Specified'
     WHERE v2ProductCategory IS NULL;

-2)    B)
+3)    B)

     UPDATE products
     SET sentimentScore = 0
     WHERE sentimentScore IS NULL;

     UPDATE products
     SET sentimentMagnitude = 0
     WHERE sentimentMagnitude IS NULL;

-3) A)
+4) A)

         DELETE FROM sales_by_sku
         WHERE productSKU NOT IN (SELECT SKU FROM products);

-4)    A)
+6)    A)

     UPDATE sales_report
     SET ratio = 0
     WHERE ratio IS NULL;